ashtonesawyer/secdevops/hw2/hw2.md

 Actually trying it on a new VM also helped me find a few typos, but those aren't as fun to talk about.

+I'm very content with it right now. `lolcat` still doesn't want to install correctly the first time around, but that's minor and was a problem previously, so I don't feel like I have to go and try to fix it.
+There's also a little prompt if you re-run the script about how a `pyenv` thing is already installed.
+It's not the cleanest, but there are other spots where you're prompted for something (usually password) while the script runs, so it's not totally out of left field.